🕯️ Start here · 4 min read

 Generate a two-part candle mold

 Drop any STL into the free candle mold generator.
-It builds a print-ready two-part box mold around your model — with a pour spout on top, a tongue-and-groove seal so molten wax can't leak out of the seam, and grooves for rubber-band clamping.
-No CAD, no signup, runs in your browser.
+It builds a print-ready two-part box mold around your model, with a pour spout on top, a tongue-and-groove seal so molten wax can't leak out of the seam, and grooves for rubber-band clamping.
+No CAD, no card, runs in your browser.

 2